Financial Statements

 Trading

-Revenue was $163.5 million in FY2025, an increase of $20.4 million or 14% from $143.1 million in FY2024.
-The increase was mainly attributable to the increase in contributions from Heavy Lift and Haulage segment.
+Revenue was $89.7 million in 1HFY2026, an increase of $10.9 million or 14% from $78.8 million in 1HFY2025.
+The increase was mainly attributable to the increase in contributions from Heavy Lift and Haulage as well as Marine Transportation segments.

-Heavy Lift and Haulage segment external revenue increased by $20.4 million or 15% from $139.4 million in FY2024 to $159.9 million in FY2025, mainly due to higher revenue derived from Singapore, Thailand, Malaysia, Middle East and Indonesia, partially offset by lower revenue derived from Brunei and India.
+Heavy Lift and Haulage segment external revenue increased by $11.2 million or 15% from $76.9 million in 1HFY2025 to $88.1 million in 1HFY2026, mainly due to higher revenue derived from Singapore, Thailand and Brunei partially offset by lower revenue derived from Malaysia and Indonesia.

-Gross profit margin was lower at 38% in FY2025 as compared to 41% in FY2024, mainly due to lower margins earned by Heavy Lift and Haulage and Trading segments.
-The lower GP margin was attributed to sales mix of projects undertaken during the year.
+Gross profit margin was higher at 43% in 1HFY2026 as compared to 39% in 1HFY2025, mainly due to higher margins earned by Heavy Lift and Haulage as well as Marine Transportation segments.

 S$'000